Get Tokenomics

 • Token Velocity Calculator — adds a velocity/liquidity lens (MV = PQ) to complement the source/sink view used here.

-• Token Supply Models — how different emission schemes (fixed, inflationary, halving, dynamic) shape the source side of this equation.
+• Token Supply Models — how different distribution models (allocation, bonding curve, airdrop, reward, market) shape the source side of this equation.

 Learn more about the model